 The first study suggesting the connection of talc and ovarian cancer came out in 1971, when talc particles turned up in human ovarian and uterine tumors.
 Then, in 1982, a study linked genital talc use with ovarian cancer.
 Since then, dozens of studies suggest a strong link.

-According to a New York Times article published in August, 2017, a judge recently ordered Johnson & Johnson to pay $417 million dollars in damages to a 63-year-old woman who developed ovarian cancer after using baby powder on her genital area when she was eleven years old.
+A New York Times article published in August, 2017 indicates that a judge recently ordered Johnson & Johnson to pay $417 million dollars in damages to a 63-year-old woman who developed ovarian cancer after using baby powder on her genital area when she was eleven years old.
 There have been more than 5,000 baby powder-related cases against Johnson & Johnson, with lawsuits claiming carcinogenic effects.
 Damages to Johnson & Johnson between 2016 and 2017 exceed $700 million dollars.
-(7)